Read in 4 minutes

 In this tutorial we will show you how to install PostgreSQL on Ubuntu 18.04 and explore the fundamentals of basic database administration.

 Before continuing with this tutorial, make sure you are logged in as a user with sudo privileges.

 Install PostgreSQL on Ubuntu

-At the time of writing of this article the latest version of PostgreSQL available from the official Ubuntu repositories is PostgreSQL version 10.4.
+At the time of writing this article, the latest version of PostgreSQL available from the official Ubuntu repositories is PostgreSQL version 10.4.

-To install PostgreSQL on your Ubuntu server follow the steps bellow:
+To install PostgreSQL on your Ubuntu server follow the steps below: